-GM to provide loans to Korean unit, state-run bank to receive shares: sources
+GM to provide loans to Korean unit, state-run bank to receive shares -sources

 The rescue package comes after GM Korea decided against filing for bankruptcy when it won concessions on pay, bonuses and benefits from its labor union in a tentative deal reached last week.

-GM has been struggling to turn round the debt-laden unit, which has been hit by GM’s exit from Europe, where it used to export many of its cars.
+GM has been struggling to turn around the debt-laden unit, which has been hit by GM’s exit from Europe, where it used to export many of its cars.

 Its Korean business has announced plans to close one of its four South Korean plants and axe 2,600 workers.